carlgranfelt/netapp-bootcamp/Trident_with_K8s/Tasks/Task_8/README.md

 ![Scenario8](Images/scenario8.jpg "Scenario8")

-## A. Identify & copy the volume on the NetApp backend.
+## A. Identify & copy the volume on the NetApp backend

 The full name of the volume is available in the PV metadata.
 You can retrieve it if with the 'kubectl describe' command, or use the following (note how to use the jsonpath feature!)